skip to main content

 Category Score* Summary

-Ease of use 4 Offers a clean, easy-to-use web interface and app.
+Ease of use 4 Presents a clean interface on desktop and mobile.

 * out of 5 points